Last updated 14 March 2021

 And, don’t forget to turn your back to the falls for more spectacular views of where the water eventually spills into – the Arnarfjörður fjord – one of the largest in the Westfjords.

 Drone footage gives a better idea of Dynajndi’s majesty.
-This one-minute YouTube video by Wake Up Mat’s beautifully encapsulates Dynjandi and the weather is similar to the day I was there.
+This one-minute YouTube video by Wake Up Mat’s beautifully encapsulates Dynjandi and the weather is similar to the day we were there.

 Iceland is jam-packed with many spectacular waterfalls.
 Feel free to debate which is your favourite.
 Dynjandi (or Fjallfoss as it is also called) is worth the drive – despite the dirty car we ended up with.